AGilchrist0/spell-check-uk/README.md

 ## Changing the dictionary

-Currently, only the English (US) dictionary is supported.
+Currently, only the English (UK) dictionary is supported.
 Follow [this issue](https://github.com/atom/spell-check/issues/11) for updates.